-Development of games for PCs and consoles (67%) continue to dominate over development for mobile platforms, which is the focus of more than half of the companies today (61%).
+Development of games for PCs and consoles (67%) continue to dominate over development for mobile platforms.
+20% of studios are developing games for gaming consoles and 41% of companies focus on mobile development.
 This is due to the easier market entry: compared to more expensive and thus less widespread use of consoles, almost every household has a personal computer today.
 Companies usually mainly develop games for personal computers and only later modify them for game consoles.
 Only one of the respondent companies develops games solely for console platforms.
-Over one-third of the companies develop games exclusively for mobile platforms.
+One-third of the companies develop games exclusively for mobile platforms.

 Game companies are beginning to work with virtual reality or augmented reality tools.
-More than 10% of the respondents use these tools, while only a very small fraction (4%) specializes solely in this platform.
+More than 8% of the respondents use these tools, while only a very small fraction (4%) specializes solely in this platform.
 These companies include DIVR Labs, which developed the game Blue Effect and also operates the experiential VR game GolemVR.
 Another is Beat Games, which developed the rhythmic dance game Beat Saber which has done very well globally.
 There are also several VR game development companies: Madfinger Games, Keen Software and SCS Software.

-Development for specific platform
+Development for specific platfo

 - PC/Console 67 %

-- Mobile 61 %
+- Mobile 41 %

-- Web 10 %
+- Web 16 %

-- VR/AR 13 %
+- VR/AR 8 %